🌊 Advancing — Maraka (Demba Foli / Sigandi)

-The Maraka rhythm from Mali’s Wassoulou region is both powerful and subtle, living in the space between 6/8 and 12/8.
-Its rolling pulse invites drummers and dancers alike into layered time feels, cross-rhythms, and collective energy.
+Maraka comes from Mali’s Wassoulou region and dances between 6/8 and 12/8 — a rhythm that feels like waves in motion 🌊💫.
+Its rolling pulse invites drummers and dancers into layered time, cross-rhythms, and shared joy 🕺💃.

-• Maraka – named after the Maraka people of Mali.
+• Maraka — honoring the Maraka people 🧡

-• Demba Foli – means “the rhythm of Demba”, honoring lineage or ancestry.
+• Demba Foli — “the rhythm of Demba,” honoring lineage 🌿

 The Maraka (Marka-Dafing) are descendants of the Soninke people of the ancient Ghana Empire who settled in Mali’s Wassoulou region.
 Known as traders, farmers, and scholars, the Maraka also developed a rich musical tradition that blended influences from surrounding Mande and Bambara groups.